norton120/pirate_baby/content/posts/An_indian_summer_for_old_programmers.md

 Secondly, I believe that there would be a glut of hyper-talented, reasonably experienced, lightly seasoned younger Software Engineers on the market today, had it not been for (F/M)AANG and their big tech ilk swooping in like the spacecraft from WAL-E to pacify and infantalize huge swaths of dev talent.
 Are there remarkably bright, highly skilled 26-year-olds that escaped from Google with more knowledge and experience than I ever will posses?
 Absolutely.
 But there are far fewer of them than should be, given the spike in popularity of CS degrees and the proliferation of boot camps, online programs, and free resources now available.
 Old programmers owe this good fortune to the opulent insanity of the last decade; every excess Engineer Facebook hired only to keep them off the market, rotting without work, is one less seasoned programmer on the market today.
 Junior devs that came of age in the 20/80 work/life "balance" of far too many tech teams are still junior devs today, because that lack of seat time translated into a lack of skills progression.

-If you are an old programmer - the kind of salt that still remembers what all the letters of SOLID stand for, that read Fowler's _Enterprise
+If you are an old programmer - the kind of salt that still remembers what all the letters of SOLID stand for, that once had _Patterns of Enterprise Application Architecture_ on their ,

-#### why this is for old programmers
-- remember that surge of programmers that was supposed to commoditize us? the bootcamp armies, the shores teaming with legions of compsci majors?
-Well, the fortune that smiled on them also smiled on us.
-- By now there would be a glut of hyper-talented, experienced, and well-disciplined Software Engineers with lower cholesterol and a higher caffeene tolerance that you, had it not been for (F/M)AANG and their ilk swooping in like the spacecraft from WAL-E to pacify and infantilize a generation of programmers.
-Are there remarkably bright and talented 26-year-olds from that realm that already have more knowledge and experience than I ever will?
-Absolutely.
-But there are way less of them than their should be, and we owe that good fortune to Facebook hiring excess to keep the talent away from the competition and paying them not to work.
-The endless parade of live-your-best-life/social-issues-over-code/complete-lack-of-delivery-expectations fostered a focus on the "developer lifestyle" and gave us armies of coders, and very few Software Engineers.
-What this space needs is Software Engineering.

 #### the old motorcycle salesman
 - rickman and his little book of birthdays
 - what that looks like for us, if we take the opportunity
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjIxNjg0NzYsNjAxMTA5ODk4LC01MjAzOT
-A0NDYsMTE4MTE0MDMwOCwtMjc1NDI1NTUwLDI0NTg5MDg5Nywt
-MTIxMzY5ODM3NCwtMTMzMTE5OTc5OCwtMTAxMzk0MDEzMSw5Nz
-I3MzUxODAsLTE3MjI3OTczMjUsLTEwODQzNDU2NDMsLTE5MjY4
-NjI4NTMsMTI1MTA1MjAzMywxMDE2MTE5NDUzLC0xOTMwMzYxMz
-EsMTk1MjU3NTAxMSwtNDY0MjA3NjMzLC0zNDg1NDM5MTYsMjIw
-NjAyODRdfQ==
+eyJoaXN0b3J5IjpbMTAyMDIxMDI0NCw2MDExMDk4OTgsLTUyMD
+M5MDQ0NiwxMTgxMTQwMzA4LC0yNzU0MjU1NTAsMjQ1ODkwODk3
+LC0xMjEzNjk4Mzc0LC0xMzMxMTk5Nzk4LC0xMDEzOTQwMTMxLD
+k3MjczNTE4MCwtMTcyMjc5NzMyNSwtMTA4NDM0NTY0MywtMTky
+Njg2Mjg1MywxMjUxMDUyMDMzLDEwMTYxMTk0NTMsLTE5MzAzNj
+EzMSwxOTUyNTc1MDExLC00NjQyMDc2MzMsLTM0ODU0MzkxNiwy
+MjA2MDI4NF19
 -->